-This Operating Manual describes the Fluent and provides all the information required for operating it safely and for maintaining it in good working order.
+This Operating Manual provides a comprehensive description of the Fluent Dx system (simply referred to as Fluent throughout the manual) and includes all the necessary information for its safe operation and proper maintenance.
 This manual must be read carefully before performing any work on the Fluent and before using it.